-The district nurse advised that they didn’t hold tissue glue and due to COVID-19 cases in the nursing home, was understandably reluctant to attend the patient on site.
-The district nurse recommended Lady Home Hospital, a local community hospital with all the equipment available on site, which could be taken away.
+The district nurse advised that they didn’t hold tissue glue and due to COVID-19 cases in the nursing home, was understandably reluctant to attend to the patient on-site.
+The district nurse recommended Lady Home Hospital, a local community hospital with all the equipment available on-site, which could be taken away.

 Dr Russell spoke to a nurse from Lady Home Hospital, who checked the necessary supplies were available and was very happy to create a take-out wound kit for the patient.
 The nurse from the nursing home, then travelled to Lady Home Hospital to pick it up.

 How Patient Connect helped: